-Scope was founded in Berlin in 2002 by Florian Schoeller as a specialist firm in the analysis of alternative investments.
+Scope Group was founded in Berlin in 2002 by Florian Schoeller as a firm specialising in the analysis of alternative investments.

-In 2012, the shareholders and management took the decision to establish Scope as the European alternative to the US rating agencies and thus, to expand into the credit rating segment.
-As a platform for developing this new business, the Scope Group acquired PSR Ratings, an ESMA-registered company specialised in analysing corporates in the automotive sector.
+In 2012, shareholders and management decided that Scope would expand into rating credit with the goal of establishing the firm as the European alternative to the US rating agencies.
+To build the platform for developing the new business, Scope acquired PSR Ratings, an ESMA-registered company specialised in analysing companies in the automotive sector.

-Scope has targeted international growth across all relevant rating classes.
-Scope hired several experienced and established analysts and managers between 2013 and 2015 to ensure the highest standards of quality and professionalism.
+Scope’s next step was to grow internationally across relevant rating classes while building its reputation for the highest quality credit assessment.
+Scope hired several experienced and established analysts and managers between 2013 and 2015 to ensure the industry-leading standards of quality and professionalism.

-Scope has raised funds from various institutional investors in Europe.
-In particular, the company secured funding from major institutional investors from four different countries in 2017 and 2018.
-The RAG-Stiftung, one of Germany’s largest foundations, is the latest institutional investor to show its confidence in Scope’s growth by becoming a shareholder in 2019.
+Scope has raised financing from investors across Europe.
+The company secured funding from institutional investors from four countries in 2017 and 2018.
+RAG-Stiftung, one of Germany’s largest foundations, is the latest institutional investor to show its confidence in Scope’s growth by becoming a shareholder in 2019.

 Scope plans to gradually expand its business model worldwide.
-Scope’s growth strategy is based on catering to the needs of institutional investors.
+Scope’s strategy is to cater to the needs of institutional investors with a growing range of innovative products and services.
 The group will apply for Nationally Recognized Statistical Rating Organization (NRSRO) status in the United States as well as for Eurosystem Credit Assessment Framework (ECAF) status in Europe.
 The objective is to lead innovation in the provision of independent assessments, ratings and research in the financial industry.

 Scope SE & Co.
 KGaA is the holding company of the Scope Group and the leading EU-based provider of independent ratings, research and risk analysis solutions across asset classes.